What to Do First

 • Find out who to send your rent to,

-• Find out who to contact if your unit needs repairs,
+• Find out who to contact if your unit needs repairs, and

-• Take a first time homebuyer’s course, if you think you may be able to buy your rental unit.
+• Take a first-time homebuyer’s course, if you think you may be able to buy your rental unit.

 Paying your rent is good for you.

 • It helps you stay in your apartment if there is a foreclosure.
 If you pay the rent and you are a “bona fide tenant” or tenant at will with a month-to-month tenancy, you can only be evicted if your new landlord wants to move in or the landlord has “just cause.”
-See What is a “Bona Fide Tenant”?

 What is a “Bona Fide Tenant”?